riha/riha.github.io/_posts/2015-02-24-build-and-generate-msi-for-biztalk-server-using-team-foundation-build-services.md

 layout: post
 title: "Build and generate MSI for BizTalk Server using Team Foundation Build Services"
 ---
-Build and generate MSI for BizTalk Server using Team Foundation Build Services

 Using a build server and leveraging continuous integration is good practice in any software development project.
 The idea behind automated build and continuous integrations is to have a server that monitors once source code repository and that builds the solution as changes occurs.
 This separate build